-The Foundation records unconditional promises to give using fair value adjusted for the current year end discount rates, ranging from 0% to 20%, based on the prevailing five-year Treasury constant maturities.
-The current year fair value adjustment to contributions revenue for temporarily and permanently restricted was \$42,183 and \$160,846 respectively.
-For the year ending June 30, 2015, the fair value adjustment to contributions revenue for temporarily and permanently restricted was \$55,497 and \$327,949, respectively.
+The Foundation records unconditional promises to give using fair value adjusted for the current year end discount rates, ranging from 0% to 35%, based on the prevailing five-year Treasury constant maturities.
+The cumulative fair value adjustment to contributions revenue for temporarily and permanently restricted was \$483,438 and \$1,108,103 respectively.
+For the year ending June 30, 2016, the fair value adjustment to contributions revenue for temporarily and permanently restricted was \$42,183 and \$160,846, respectively.
 Multi-year contributions receivable are classified within Level 3 of the fair value hierarchy because determination of the present value of future cash flows is based on little or no market data and requires management to develop their own assumptions.
-In 2016 and 2015, there were no transfers of contributions receivable into or out of Level 3.
+In 2017 and 2016, there were no transfers of contributions receivable into or out of Level 3.